galaxyproject/iwc/best_practices/running_workflows.md

 \-- Anonymous

 ## Record-keeping
-### Keep records of the workflows, inputs and parameters
+### Keep records of the workflows, inputs and parameters.

 Make your analysis reproducible by keeping records of what, when and how you did the analysis.
 This simplifies debugging if you workflow fails, enables you to analyze consistently different datasets across time or experimental conditions.
 It will be really handy when publishing or sharing results with colleagues.